emiliorodva24/emiliorodva24.github.io/index.md

 # Hello World

 This is my home page!
-My name is Emilio Rodriguez Varela and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is computer engineering
+My name is Emilio Rodriguez Varela and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is computer engineering.

 ## Computer Science Projects

-My GitHub page is http://github.com/emiliorodva24.
+My GitHub page is http://github.com/emiliorodva24

 ### CPSC 120